Utisak nedelje

-Utisak nedelje (Утисак недеље; Impression of the Week) is a long-running Serbian political talk show hosted by Olja Bećković that airs live on TV channel Nova S.
+Utisak nedelje (Утисак недеље; lit.
+'Impression of the Week') is a long-running Serbian political talk show hosted by Olja Bećković that airs live on TV channel Nova S.

 Airing live Sundays at 9pm and conceptualized as recap of the preceding week's events, the show mostly covers political topics with a panel of typically three guests.
 Depending on the topic covered in a given week, number of guests goes up to five or down to a single guest.

 Starting out on Studio B, a regional broadcaster for the city of Belgrade and its outlying area, in 1991 during the beginning stages of the dissolution of SFR Yugoslavia, Utisak nedelje bore witness to many of the geopolitical events affecting the area in the following decade, gaining high viewership and loyal following.
 Since 1997, its production has been handled by "PG Mreža", a production company headed by Zoran Ostojić and Lila Radonjić.
 In 2002, the show switched to RTV B92, a national broadcast TV channel, where it aired until 2014 when it was politically removed.
 In 2019, the show returned to TV channels, airing on Nova S.

 History

+1991–1993

+Utisak Nedelje was launched in October 1991 on Belgrade’s then-independent NTV Studio B. From the start it was conceived as a weekly Sunday night political talk show hosted by Olja Bećković, aimed at reviewing current political events and hosting open debates with public figures.
+According to the jury of Serbia’s prestigious Jug Grizelj journalism prize, the show “began airing in 1991… in the worst of times”.

+During this period, the programme was produced within Studio B’s news department.
+Bećković served as editor and host, becoming known for her direct questioning style.
+The show aired once a week and typically featured two to four guests.
+Topics reflected major developments in Serbia and the former Yugoslavia, including the breakup of Yugoslavia, wars in Croatia and Bosnia and Herzegovina, United Nations sanctions, hyperinflation, domestic political conflicts, and media freedom.

+Notable episodes included discussions on economic reforms and the emergence of private banking in Serbia in 1991, as well as a broadcast on 11 April 1993 addressing the concept of “patriotic journalism” during wartime.
+Guests during this period included representatives of both the ruling Socialist Party and opposition parties such as the Serbian Renewal Movement (SPO), making the programme one of the few forums in which opposing political viewpoints were presented in direct debate.

+The show operated during a period of increasing media control under the government of Slobodan Milošević.
+Throughout 1991–1993, Studio B faced political pressure and internal restructuring.
+In late 1993, after changes in station management and disputes over editorial policy, Bećković left the station.
+Her departure on 5 October 1993 effectively ended the original run of Utisak Nedelje on Studio B. The programme did not return to air until several years later.